assafsauer/OpenShift-4.5-NSX-T/Readme.md

 ##  Installation Notes

-* well know issues:
+well know issues:
 * conflict with additional VC cluster or WCP.
 * Bootstrap SSL CERT is  valid for 24 hours only
 * use cleanup script to clean NCP objects (cluster destroy wont work)
+* IPI installtion is under construction, stick to UPI..